 What we are proposing is neither a new tax nor special treatment for independent bookstores – it is an equitable and consistent enforcement of existing GST laws.

 Locally owned businesses have far greater positive economic impact on their communities and are largely responsible for our communities retaining their unique characteristics.
-The Here’s what you just did flier lists 10 ways that your customers contribute to the infrastructure of their community by shopping locally.
-The current de minimis threshold enables offshore online retailers a 15 percent competitive edge over local businesses and contributes nothing to the sustainability of the New Zealand economy.
+The current de minimis threshold enabled offshore online retailers to hold a 15 percent competitive edge over local businesses and contributesdnothing to the sustainability of the New Zealand economy.

-The Government is missing out on at least $200 million a year in revenue from low value goods, not counting GST that would otherwise be paid on cross-border services and digital downloads delivered into New Zealand.
-That's a huge amount of tax money!
+The Government will now be able to collect at least $200 million a year in revenue from low value goods, not counting GST that would otherwise be paid on cross-border services and digital downloads delivered into New Zealand.

 What is GST Fairness?
 (Also called eFairness)